aroojjjjjjj/Fakenewsdetection_project/README.md

 📄 2‑page industry application report
 🏥 Healthcare + 💰 Finance case studies included

+✅ Week 13: Model Deployment
+Saved the trained Fake News Detection model and TF‑IDF vectorizer using pickle.
+Implemented a Flask application to load the saved model for inference.
+Created API routes to accept text input and return prediction results (REAL / FAKE).
+Successfully ran the Flask app on localhost/Colab environment.
+Tested the deployed pipeline by passing sample news text and receiving correct predictions.
+Demonstrated complete end‑to‑end workflow from input text to model prediction.

  📌 Project Milestones So Far
 - Environment setup complete.
 - Dataset collected and cleaned.